 The constellation of services offered by the Behavioral Health Home is impressively broad.
 The Plan of Care, however, is unique to each patient.
 You have a loud say in what you want in the POC and no service is delivered without your informed consent.

-The Behavioral Health Home operates in Bangor, Ellsworth, and Waterville.
+The Behavioral Health Home operates in Bangor and Ellsworth.
 Please click the link on this tab to learn more.